cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 [![50x50x15mm Fan-filter](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/fan-filter.png){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/fan-filter.png)

 ## Cost estimate
 For reference, here's how much each hardware component cost me in Brazilian Real (BRL$) and US Dollar (USD$), except for the HDDs.
 Values were the total for all units, instead of per unit.
-When appropriate, values were converted using the exchange rate from **June 8th, 2020**.
+When appropriate, values were converted using the exchange rate from **July 8th, 2020**.
 Shipping costs were not included.
 Notice that all values are likely **overestimating the actual cost** because many products include Brazilian taxes and were bought multiple months ago.

 | component | quantity | BRL$ | USD$ |
 |:---:|:---:|:---:|:---:|